Brigida Bianchi

 Brigida Bianchi (1613–1703) was an Italian stage actress.

-She was an actress in the Royal Italian court theatre in Paris between 1640 and 1660 and was a favorite of Anne of Austria.
+Bianchi - whose maiden name was most likely Fedele - was born in Servigliano.
+By the 1630s, she had become a performer, appearing in records of theatre troupes.
+In She was an actress in the Royal Italian court theatre in Paris between 1640 and 1660 and was a favorite of Anne of Austria.